familyfriendlymikey/replacing/readme.md

 ## What Is This

-`replacing` (`rp`) takes lines of file paths from stdin, and incrementally
-- prints lines with text matching an ECMAScript regex pattern,
-- prints replacements, and
-- modifies the input files.
+This is a search and replace tool that supports searching files with an ECMAScript regex pattern, replacing that pattern with a string, and after printing to ensure everything is correct, modifying the input files with replacements.

 ## Installation
 ```